Who? Ellie, Rhys, Pete and Kerry. Together known as No Violet.

 Having just announced a European tour for October with proggy-math rock heroes Chiyoda Ku, and Faces EP release for September 14th, No Violet are certainly ones to put on your radar.

-Latest release Be My Friend is a sonic declaration that No Violet aren’t taking shit and they’re here to be raucous, captivating
+Must hear?
+Latest release Be My Friend is a sonic declaration that No Violet aren’t taking shit and they’re here to be raucous and captivating.